lwtnn/lwtnn/README.md

 The code comes in two parts:

- 1. A set of scripts to convert saved neural networks to a JSON format
+ 1. A set of scripts to convert saved neural networks to a standard JSON format
- 2. A set of classes which are used to reconstruct a neural network in a C++ framework from the JSON format.
+ 2. A set of classes which reconstruct the neural network for application in a C++ production environment

 The main design principles are:

- - **Minimal dependencies:** The C++ code only depends on C++11 and [Eigen][eg].
-The JSON parser to read in NNs also requires boost [PropertyTree][pt].
-The converter requires Python 3 and `h5py`.
+ - **Minimal dependencies:** The C++ code depends on C++11, [Eigen][eg], and boost [PropertyTree][pt].
+The converters have additional requirements (Python3 and h5py) but these can be run outside the C++ production environment.

  - **Easy to extend:** Should cover 95% of deep network architectures we would realistically consider.